Slapshot (song): Reception

 Of goal songs used in the National Hockey League, "Slapshot" is widely considered to be among the best.
 The song, while it initially did not impress the fanbase of the New York Rangers, has since become a song near and dear to Rangers fans.
 The popularity of the song has been so great that it has inspired other NHL teams to commission similar goal songs.

 Writing for The Wall Street Journal, Dave Caldwell noted that the Rangers have not won a Stanley Cup since they unveiled "Slapshot" in 1995, calling it "the curse of the Rangers' goal song".

 Use by the Kitchener Rangers

-Both teams use the same horn.
-However, Kitchener uses an air raid siren after the horn silences.
-Also, the song starts at the instrumental, then transitions into the "Hey!"s as opposed to the New York Rangers, who transition into the "Woah"s.
+The Kitchener Rangers, a Major Junior hockey team in Kitchener, Ontario, Canada, use an air raid siren after the horn silences.
+The song starts at the instrumental, then transitions into the "Hey!"s as opposed to the New York Rangers, who transition into the "Woah"s.
 Lastly, fans of the junior hockey team chant "Let's go Ran-gers!" in between the "Woahs."